MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 For more information about the data contract, see [Understanding Excel layouts](/dynamics365/business-central/ui-excel-report-layouts?tabs=any-report#understanding-excel-layouts).

-### Excel layout data contract in release 2023 wave 2 and later versions
+### Excel layout data contract in 2023 release wave 2 and later versions

-Introduced in Business Central 2023 release wave 2, you can also work with reports that render multiple worksheets for the report data (if the dataset has multiple data items defined).
-With this release, you can set the property _ExcelLayoutMultipleDataSheets_ to true on the report.
-Then the AL runtime will generate an Excel worksheet for each data item and place its data there.
-The default is to use a single sheet for all data (as described above).
+The [ExcelLayoutMultipleDataSheets property](properties/devenv-excellayoutmultipledatasheets-property.md) allows you to work with reports that render multiple worksheets for the report data when the dataset has multiple data items.
+By setting the property to `true`, the AL runtime generates an Excel worksheet for each data item and place its data there.
+Otherwise, if the property is `false`, which is the default, a single sheet is used for all data (as described in the previous section).

-Multiple sheets will be named #DataItemName, where DataItemName is the dataitem name used in the report design.
-Adding new empty Excel layouts to the report will use the property value to determine the sheet structure.
+Each of the multiple sheets is named #DataItemName, where DataItemName is the name given to the dataitem in the report design.
+When new empty Excel layouts are added to the report, the property is used to determine the sheet structure.

 With data in multiple worksheets, the report layout can now easily include data models defined with the PowerPivot feature in Excel.